xinyanw409/astrolabe/docs/SPEC.md

 Any type of entity that needs to be protected should be able to be described by the Protected Entity object.

-Arachne provides APIs and data access end points to support backup, remote replication, disaster recovery and other data protection use cases.
-Arachne provides a single model for discovery and control for all of these use cases ensuring that there will be no gaps.
+Astrolabe provides APIs and data access end points to support backup, remote replication, disaster recovery and other data protection use cases.
+Astrolabe provides a single model for discovery and control for all of these use cases ensuring that there will be no gaps.

 # Objects
 ## Services
-A *service* in Arachne is a class of Protected Entities.
+A *service* in Astrolabe is a class of Protected Entities.
 ## Protected Entities
 Protected Entities represent objects that can be protected.
 A Protected Entity can be a simple entity, with no components, or a complex entity with component protected entities referenced by it.
 ### Protected Entity Graph